 In some cases, a young person may have experienced a more stable family life as a result of being in care.
-In others, they may have experienced many different types of care arrangement and instability.
-These factors will impact on the young person’s engagement with and readiness for transition planning.
+In others, they may have experienced many different types of care arrangements and instability.
+These factors will impact on the young person’s engagement with, and readiness for, transition to adulthood planning.

 The well-supported group has:

 - had stability and continuity in their lives, including a secure attachment relationship

 - made sense of their family relationships so they could psychologically move on from them